-The annual total catch (by mass) (C_y) and relative abundance index $(CPUE_y)$ data used are reported in Table 1a.
-The relative abundance index corresponds to the standardised CPUE time series provided by Glazer (2006a).
-The commercial catches-at-age $(C{y,q})$ derived from the updated scientific length data (see Glazer 2006b) are given in Table 2 (Bergh pers. commn).
-Table 3 summarises somatic growth curve parameter values (Glazer and Groeneveld 1999).
+The annual total catch (by mass) (C_y) and relative abundance index ($CPUE_y$) data used are reported in Table 1a.
+The relative abundance index corresponds to the standardised CPUE time series provided by Glazer (pers. commn).
+The commercial catches-at-age ($C{y,a}$) derived from the updated scientific length data are given in Table 2 (Bergh pers. commn).
+Table 3 summarises the somatic growth curve parameter values (Glazer and Groeneveld 1999) used in this process.